Convergence Time Optimization for Federated Learning over Wireless Networks: System Model and Problem Formulation

 where $K=\sum\limits_{i = 1}^U K_i$ is total number of training data samples of all users, $\boldsymbol{g}$ is a vector that captures the FL model trained by $K$ training data samples, and ${f\left( {{\boldsymbol{g}},{\boldsymbol{x}_{ik}},{\boldsymbol{y}_{ik}}} \right)}$ is a loss function that captures the accuracy of the considered FL algorithm by building a relationship between an input vector $\boldsymbol{x}_{ik}$ and an output vector $\boldsymbol{y}_{ik}$.
 For different learning tasks, the definition of the loss functions can be different \cite{8755300}.
-In particular, for our considered handwritten digit identification task, the loss function is ${f\left( {{\boldsymbol{g}},{\boldsymbol{x}_{ik}},{\boldsymbol{y}_{ik}}} \right)}=-\boldsymbol{y}_{ik} \log\left( \boldsymbol{x}_{ik}^{\rm{T}}{\boldsymbol{g}} \right)+\left(1-\boldsymbol{y}_{ik}\right) \log\left( 1-\boldsymbol{x}_{ik}^{\rm{T}}{\boldsymbol{g}} \right)$.
+In particular, for our considered handwritten digit {classification} task, the {cross entropy} is ${f\left( {{\boldsymbol{g}},{\boldsymbol{x}_{ik}},{\boldsymbol{y}_{ik}}} \right)}=-\boldsymbol{y}_{ik} \log\left( \boldsymbol{x}_{ik}^{\rm{T}}{\boldsymbol{g}} \right)+\left(1-\boldsymbol{y}_{ik}\right) \log\left( 1-\boldsymbol{x}_{ik}^{\rm{T}}{\boldsymbol{g}} \right)$.
 To find the optimal vector $\boldsymbol{g}$, conventional centralized learning algortihms require the users to share their collected data with other users, which is impractical due to communication overhead and data privacy issues.
 To address these issues, FL can be used.
 The training procedure of FL proceeds as follows \cite{bonawitz2019towards}: \begin{itemize} \item[a.]
 The BS broadcasts the information that is used to initialize the learning model to each user.
 Then, each user initializes its learning model. \item[b.]
-Each user trains its generated machine learning model using its collected data and sends the trained learning model parameters to the BS. \item[c.]
+Each user trains its generated machine learning model using its collected data and {sends the trained learning model parameters to the BS.} \item[c.]
 The BS integrates the received learning model parameters and broadcasts them back to all users. \item[d.]
 Steps b. and c. are repeated until the optimal vector $\boldsymbol{g}$ is found. \end{itemize} From this FL training procedure, we observe that the users do not have to share their collected data with other users and the BS.
 In contrast, they only need to share their trained learning model parameters with the BS.
 Note that the implementation of steps b. and c. constitutes one iteration of training FL.
 Hereinafter, the FL model that is trained by each user using its collected data is called \emph{local FL model} while the FL model that is generated by the BS is called \emph{global FL model}.
-Since all of the FL model parameters are transmitted over wireless networks, we must consider the effect of wireless factors on the FL performance.
+Since all of the FL model parameters are transmitted over wireless networks, we must consider the effect of {wireless factors such as resource blocks, user selection, dynamic wireless channel, and transmission delay,} on the FL {training loss and convergence time}.
 Next, we first mathematically formulate the training procedure of FL.
 Then, the transmission of FL model parameters over wireless links is introduced.
-Finally, the problem of minimzing FL convergence time and optimizing FL performance is formulated.
+Finally, the problem of minimzing FL convergence time and {training loss} is formulated. {Table \uppercase\expandafter{\romannumeral1} provides a summary of the notations used hereinafter.}